glFusion/searcher/README.md

 using one or more index tables to allow fulltext-type searching without requiring a fulltext index.

-Much of the internal mechanics is yet TBD.
-Currently the article content type is supported, and requires manually running "makeindex.php" from the plugin directory.

 ## Configuration
 ### Main Settings
 #### Minimum Word Length to Consider